This professional is available for new clients.

-I subscribe to the UKCP Ethical Principles and Code of Professional Conduct and The Bowlby Centre's Values.
-My work is grounded in anti-discriminatory practice - respecting and valuing differences in ethnicity, gender, sexual orientation, age, disability, religion, class, educational background and income.
+I subscribe to the UKCP Ethical Principles and Code of Professional Conduct.
+My work is grounded in anti-discriminatory practice - respecting and valuing differences in ethnicity, gender, sexual orientation and relationships, age, disability, religion, class, educational background and income.

-Prior to training as a psychotherapist, I qualified as a Master Practitioner in Neuro-Linguistic Programming with the International NLP Trainers Association (INLPTA); and I also have a degree and professional background in the arts.
+Prior to training as a psychotherapist, I qualified as a Master Practitioner in Neuro-Linguistic Programming with the International NLP Trainers Association (INLPTA); and I also have a professional background in theatre.

 Accredited register membership